JefeDavis/Resume-Operator/README.md

 A Kubernetes operator built with [operator-builder](https://github.com/vmware-tanzu-labs/operator-builder).

-This respoistory and it's companion [Resume](https://github.com/JefeDavis/Resume) serves two purposes:
+This respository and it's companion [Resume](https://github.com/JefeDavis/Resume) serves two purposes:

 * Backup of my resume for rapid deployment and development
 * Showcasing some skills while I'm at it: